rappie/reports/README.md

 ### About me
 I am a smart contract bug bounty hunter and auditor specialized in fuzzing.
 My fuzzer of choice is Echidna.

-I'm open for offers to work as an independent contractor.
-You can reach me at [@rappenstein2](https://twitter.com/rappenstein2) on twitter, or on Discord at "Rappie#6502".
+I am for hire as an independent contractor.
+You can reach me at [@rappenstein2](https://twitter.com/rappenstein2) on twitter, and "Rappie#6502" on Discord.